JakeGinnivan/jakeginnivan.github.io/source/_posts/2015-02-02-improving-carnacs-code-part-3.md

 }
 ```

+The `MessageController` will use two different types of Rx Disposables.
+They are:

+ - `SerialDisposable` - If the .Disposable property is set multiple times the current value is Disposed before it is updated to the latest value.
+ I use this so if `.Start` is called multiple times we will create a new subscription but it makes sure the previous subscription is disposed.
-We simply save a new `CompositeDisposable` which takes any number of IDisposable's as constructor parameters to a field called `stopCarnacDisposable`.
-Then when the `MessageController` is disposed it will dispose all of the things streams it has subscribed to including the underlying messages stream.
+ - `CompositeDisposable` - Takes any number of IDisposable's as constructor parameters, when it is disposed all disposables passed into the ctor will be disposed

+The new `CompositeDisposable` which takes all our of subscriptions is assigned to the `stopCarnacDisposable.Disposable` property before exiting the `Start` method.
+When the `MessageProvider` class is disposed `stopCarnacDisposable.Dispose()` will be called disposing any subscription which has been started by `Start`.

 To walk through what we see above, I publish the message stream, create the three subscriptions and then I call `.Connect()` on the messageStream (which is now of type `IConnectableObservable<Message>`).